axisgroup/evaluation-toolkit/2.Determine-research-questions/README.md

 - Does each visualization successfully highlight important information, while providing context for that information?
 - Does each visualization support the user's daily/weekly/monthly tasks?
 - Does each visualization allow the user to answer his/her questions when looking at those particular metrics?
+- If something is a red flag or a reason to give the user pause, would anyone be able to tell?

 #### Insightful
 - Does it provide insight or understanding that was not obtainable with the original representation, text or table, etc?
 - Does it provide insight or understanding better than some alternative visualization would?
 Or does it require excessive cognitive effort?
 - Does the visualization provide information that is actionable?
+- Is there appropriate context that gives meaning to metrics? (i.e. benchmark, change since last time period)

 #### Well Documented
 Even though it is better if the system can be used without documentation, it may be necessary to provide help and documentation.